-How to Go to the Dentist When You Have a Small Child
+How Do I Go to the Dentist When I Have a Small Child?

 “It is a big issue.
 What do you do with babies during a dental appointment?
 Tiny babies are easy enough—although a little stressful—but babies that are crawling or starting to walk… Sometimes there’s not money for a babysitter.
 Some parents don’t leave their babies because they’re breastfeeding and the baby won’t take a bottle.
 So what do you do?
 You just put it off.
 After having pregnancies that zap your body of calcium… After throwing up acid all over your teeth for months… There just seems to be no easy answer.”

 Like many new moms, Anonymous Mom struggled to go to her routine dental appointments.
 As a result, her dental care was put on hold and the cavities surfaced.
 This mom now needs a lot of work done on her teeth.
 She’s finally to a point where she can go to the dentist since her kids are older, but the dental work has piled up.

 I can sympathize.
 Going to the dentist when you have children can be difficult and you won’t always find people who understand.

 For instance, how in the world am I supposed to visit a dentist between 8 a.m. – 5 p.m., Monday through Friday, when I have a 3-month-old baby and my husband works?
 Do I just ask the dental admin to hold my baby while I get my teeth cleaned?

 I recently called the dentist to make an appointment.
 I have a 20-month-old now and I work from home part-time.
 Fortunately, my dentist is open on Saturdays and my husband doesn’t work Friday afternoons, but that’s still a small timeframe to go to the dentist, especially when those are likely the dentist’s busiest hours.